mattmellow/Android-Studios-MedAssist/README.md

 - **User Authentication** – Secure sign-in and sign-up using Firebase Authentication
 - **Medication Reminders** – Get notified to take medications on time
-- **Appointment Tracker** – View upcoming doctor visits in one place
+- **Appointment Tracker** – Track and customise upcoming doctor visits
 - **Exercise Tracker** – Visualize and edit exercise logs and routines
-- **Notifications** – Receive alerts to keep track of reminders
+- **Notifications** – Receive timely alerts to keep track of reminders

 ---